snowx-dev/SnowFastULP/README.md

 The first run creates compressed `sfu_*.txt.zst` output in `./library/`.
 Later runs compare new lines against the older archives in that same folder and skip duplicates.

 You now have a production grade ULP library 🎉

----

-`sfu` keeps small helper indexes next to the library:

-- `sfu_dedup_idx/` helps `sfu` tell whether a line already exists in older output using hashes.
-These hashes are loaded into memory during cleaning, so when you start the deduping process, things go fast.
-- `sfu_search_idx/` helps `sfs` search compressed archives faster.
-Based on Prequel's [Zindex](https://github.com/Pre-quel/Zindex) implem.

-These sidecar folders are safe to leave alone.
-If you delete them, the tools rebuild what they need on the next run.

 **Rule of thumb:**